Dennis Pruning Services

 Municipal Tree Protection Ordinances & Professional Standards in Dennis

-Dennis enforces tree protection ordinances that set permit thresholds for both private (6-8 inches DBH) and public trees, with special provisions for heritage or landmark trees.
-Applications are reviewed by the Dennis Building Department and may require coordination with utility companies for line clearance.
-Emergency storm damage protocols and public notification are standard for significant public tree work.
-Violations are subject to correction procedures, timeframes, and possible appeals.
-Commercial contractors must carry 1M minimum general liability insurance, workers compensation, and bonding for municipal contracts.
+Dennis enforces tree protection ordinances with permit thresholds for both private (6-8 inches DBH) and public trees, including heritage and landmark designations.
+Applications are reviewed by the Building Department and, when necessary, the Planning Department, with timelines and documentation requirements.
+Coordination with utility companies is required for line clearance, and emergency protocols are in place for storm damage.
+Violations are subject to correction procedures, appeals, and possible penalties.
+Commercial tree work must carry 1M minimum general liability insurance, workers compensation, and professional liability coverage, with bonding for municipal contracts.

 Dennis Building Department